USS Panamint: 1944-1945

 In the first 45 days, the ships of Amphibious Group 4 were exposed to many "Red Alerts".
 Only nine days were free of enemy air raids.
 Throughout this ordeal Panamint directed the Combat Air Patrol attacks in repelling the enemy.
 On 15 June Panamint steamed to Saipan and then on to Pearl Harbor, arriving 8 July.

 On 12 August 1945 the ship sailed for Adak, Aleutian Islands, where she reported for duty to Commander North Pacific Force and Area.
 On 29 August Vice Admiral Frank Jack Fletcher, Commander North Pacific Force and Area, hoisted his flag on Panamint.
 Two days later she left Adak with the 9th Fleet and headed west for the occupation of northern Japan.

 On 7 September the flagship pulled away from the anchored task force and proceeded to a rendezvous point to await the Japanese surrender ship from nearby Ōminato Naval Base.
 On schedule a Japanese destroyer escort bore down the Tsugaru Strait carrying emissaries to hand over northern Japan, and pilots to guide the American ships through Japanese waters.
 The commissioners were quickly transferred to Panamint.
-Commodore R. E. Robinson, Jr., represented Vice Admiral Fletcher, and Rear Admiral Zensuke Kanome was the head of the Japanese delegation.
+Commodore R. E. Robinson Jr., represented Vice Admiral Fletcher, and Rear Admiral Zensuke Kanome was the head of the Japanese delegation.

 On the morning of the 8th the massive naval force got underway led by a Japanese frigate through the mineswept channel and Tsugaru Strait leading to Ōminato Anchorage.
 Panamint moored off the shattered naval base that afternoon, and the following morning the formal occupation ceremony was held on her decks.
 Surrender had come so quickly that two weeks passed before American troops arrived to occupy the countryside.
 On 20 September Panamint returned to Adak, and proceeded to Kodiak on 2 October.

 Panamint next served as flagship for Rear Admiral Arthur Dewey Struble, Commander Minecraft Pacific Fleet.
 Admiral Struble transferred his flag to Panamint on 20 November 1945 from the minelayer Terror (CM-5).
 Upon leaving this command she departed from Sasebo, Japan, arriving at San Francisco on 28 March 1946.

 Post-War

-On 1 July 1946 she covered Joint Army-Navy Task Force I's "Operation Crossroads", the atomic bomb test at Bikini, where she served as floating headquarters for congressional, scientific, and U.N. observers.
+On 1 July 1946 she covered Joint Army-Navy Task Force I's "Operation Crossroads", the atomic bomb test at Bikini Atoll, where she served as floating headquarters for congressional, scientific, and U.N. observers.

 By directive dated January 1947 Panamint was placed out of commission in reserve, U.S. Pacific Reserve Fleet, and berthed at San Diego, California.
 Panamint was struck from the Naval Vessel Register on 1 July 1960, approved for disposal on 4 November 1960 and scrapped in 1961.

 Panamint received one battle star for World War II service.